 Whether you prefer to watch the video first or read through each component detailed below, we know you’ll be ready to dive into guide-building in no time at all.

 Welcome to Guidebook Builder

 First, please visit builder.guidebook.com and log in to your Builder account.
 If you haven’t set one up yet, it’s free to sign up.
 In case you have any trouble with your password, click here to reset your password.

 When you log in to your Builder account, you will arrive at the Builder home screen.

-At the top left, you can find our help centre, which will direct you towards useful articles and the Recent section, allowing you to quickly and easily change between your recently viewed guides.
+At the top-left, you can find our Support center, which will direct you toward useful articles, and the Recents section, allowing you to quickly and easily change between your recently viewed guides.

 Creating a Guide

-Let's build a guide.
-Click the Start building button at the left of the home screen.
+To start building a guide, click the Create button at the left of the home screen.

 The templates we provide are suggested outlines to help you get started.
 You will have access to all of the features in any template you choose.

 Here are some helpful tips for narrowing down the choices: